cakemanager/docs/docs/Authorization.md

     ];

 Remember CM automatically creates roles in your database?
 Here they are asigned to a role-definition of the CakeManager.
 The CakeManager uses this role-definition to allow multiple roles (db) to a single role (app).
-Look at this example:
+Look at this examples:

 ### Adding Roles to the Role-Definition

     If you want to allow Moderators to the admin-section;
     Configure::write('CM.Roles.Administrators', [1, 2]);

 Now, the Moderators (id = 2) are added to the Administrator-definition.